 A 1999 study showed that ‘high volunteers’ (helping out at two or more organizations) had a 63 per cent lower mortality rate than non-volunteers.
 And more recent research (2013) from Carnegie Mellon University found that adults over 50 who volunteered regularly were less likely to develop high blood pressure (hypertension) compare to non-volunteers.
 Hypertension is an important indicator of health as it contributes to stroke, heart disease and premature death.

-Volunteering has many health benefits! © Dragon Images/Shutterstock
+Volunteering has many important health benefits! © Dragon Images/Shutterstock

 Lead study author Rodlescia Sneed said that carrying out volunteer work could increase physical activity among those who aren’t normally very active, and that it could also reduce stress: “Many people find volunteer work to be helpful with respect to stress reduction, and we know that stress is very strongly linked to health outcomes.”